Table Of Contents

 What are the limits on the amount I can charge for fees?

-In Georgia, returned payment fees are to be charged to the tenant as follows: $30 or 5 percent of the instrument, whichever is greater, plus the amount of fees charged to the holder of the instrument by a bank or financial institution as a result of the instrument not being honored.
+According to Georgia landlord-tenant law, returned payment fees are to be charged to the tenant as follows: $30 or 5 percent of the instrument, whichever is greater, plus the amount of fees charged to the holder of the instrument by a bank or financial institution as a result of the instrument not being honored.
 Late fees are not prohibited, but tend to be a rare practice and generally not encouraged (Ga.
 Code Ann. § 13-6-15).

 Are there specific instructions regarding security deposits?